MarehWilliams01/inventory-management-system/README.md

 ### Product Categories

-The system organizes products into the following categories:
+The system is organized into the following categories:

 **1. Stack Categories**